-An initial purchase payment is invested by the contract owner.
-A "benefit base" is initially equal to the amount invested and may increase at a fixed rate prior to income payments beginning and on contract anniversaries before and after income payments begin if positive investment returns cause the account value to exceed the current benefit base.
-Income is taken through lifetime guaranteed withdrawals calculated against the benefit base.
+An investment is made by the purchaser.
+A "benefit base" is initially equal to the amount invested and may increase at a fixed rate prior to income payments beginning, and on anniversaries before and after income payments begin if positive returns increase the account value above the benefit base.
+Income is through lifetime guaranteed withdrawals calculated as a percentage of the benefit base.

 In this example, \$100,000 is invested in the annuity and withdrawals begin after five years.
 Prior to the start of withdrawals, the benefit base increases each year due to either positive investment performance (step-up) or annual increases based on a fixed percentage rate.
-Once withdrawals begin, the guaranteed withdrawal amount may still increase if returns increase the contract value more than withdrawals, negative returns and fees reduce it.
+Once withdrawals begin, the guaranteed withdrawal amount may still increase if the contract value becomes greather than the benefit base due to positive investment performance.
 If the account value is depleted to \$0, income is paid out of the insurance company's general account.

-- The client receives regular payments guaranteed for life, or two lives in the case of joint life benefits, to supplement Social Security retirement benefits and other sources of retirement income, such as pensions. - > Unpaid account value may be distributed to beneficiaries upon the death of the owner(s). - The guarantee itself may give the client more confidence to remain invested during periods of high market volatility, potentially increasing overall portfolio returns in the long run. - Many GLWBs allow additional penalty-free withdrawals to satisfy required minimum distribution (RMD) rules.
+- The client receives regular payments guaranteed for life, or two lives in the case of joint life benefits, to supplement Social Security retirement benefits and other sources of retirement income, such as pensions. - Unpaid account value may be distributed to beneficiaries upon the death of the owner(s). - The guarantee itself may give the client more confidence to remain invested during periods of high market volatility, potentially increasing overall portfolio returns in the long run. - Many GLWBs allow additional penalty-free withdrawals to satisfy required minimum distribution (RMD) rules.

-- If the contract value becomes zero, payments will continue and will not increase or decrease, will cease at the death of the owner(s), and in some contracts the income amount may be reduced. - There may be a limited menu of investment options, or some riskier options may not be available, when a GLWB is elected. - If excess withdrawals are taken the guaranteed amount will be reduced, usually on a pro-rata basis, and in some cases is no longer payable for life.
+- If the contract value becomes zero, payments will continue and will not increase or decrease, will cease at the death of the owner(s), and in some contracts the income amount may be reduced. - There may be a limited menu of investment options, or some riskier options may not be available, when a GLWB is elected. - If excess withdrawals are taken, the guaranteed amount will be reduced, usually on a pro-rata basis, and in some cases is no longer payable for life.